 Leadership is a skill you can learn

-Whether you’re a CEO of a Fortune 500 company or a college student trying to manage a pile of homework, leadership is about creating and compelling positive, lasting change in your life and the lives of the people around you.
+Whether you’re a CEO of a Fortune 500 company or a college student trying to manage a pile of homework, leadership is about creating and sustaining positive, lasting change in your life and the lives of the people around you.

-A common misconception of leadership is that it’s something you’re born with, that the greatest leaders the world has seen were born with some innate magical quality that allows them to lead better than others.
+A common misconception about leadership is that it’s something you’re born with, that the greatest leaders the world has seen were born with some innate magical quality that allows them to lead better than others.
 But that’s simply not true.

 Leadership isn’t a position that you’re appointed to – it’s a skill and a tool you can continually cultivate and use to create lasting change and provide certainty to others in times of uncertainty.
 Leadership is not something you’re born with or without – it’s a creative muscle you can strengthen and develop over time.
 Developing incredible leadership skills takes practice and commitment – and it’s founded on the idea of influence.

 So, what is leadership?
 It all comes back to your sphere of influence.
 Can you influence yourself?
 Can you influence the thoughts, feelings and emotions of another human being?
 How about a group of human beings?
 That’s what leadership is.
 An idea is only an idea, one that will ultimately die, unless you can become a person of influence – a person who can influence and lead your team toward that idea’s fruition.